gofynd/fdk-client-kotlin/documentation/PLATFORM.md

-This API allows to delete bulk product job associated with company.
+This API helps to create a bulk asset upload job.

 *Returned Response*